test-where/test-where.github.io/_pages/testing-jobs-salaries-in-lithuania-2025.md

 **Lead** (Principal, Staff roles, "middle management").
 Interval starts at 3 years of experience (vs a single data point with 4 years of experience last year) showing that promotions to Lead roles happen no earlier than around 3-4 years of experience.
 (Isn't that too early?)

 The trend line starts at ~4000 Eur/month and rises towards ~6000 Eur/month at 10+ years of experience.
-Colleting wider range of years of experience this year shows that Lead role salary hits "market standard" of ~6000 Eur/month and most of "data points" with 10+ years of experience stay around that mark.
+Colleting wider range of years of experience this year shows that Lead role salary hits "market standard" of ~6000 Eur/month and most of Leads with 10+ years of experience stay around that mark.
 Only a few Leads get close to or above 7000 Eur/month.

 **Manager** (Directive, Head of QA/Testing roles, Lead of Leads).
 Interval starts at 6 years of experience (with a single data point with 6 years of experience, and others starting at 7 and 9 years of experience) showing that promotions to Manager/Director roles typically happen no earlier than around 8-9 years of experience.
-The trend line does not say much as data points are highly scattered saying "it depends".
+The trend line does not make much sense as data points are highly scattered saying "it depends".

 However, if you really want to get some insight - one can see a gap separating two groups of Managers/Directors - one group is around 5000-6000 Eur/month band, and the other at 8000-10000 Eur/month (yeah, and that one point at 13500 Eur/month).